 A limited fund of financial aid is available to qualifying students.
 Prior to applying for a Sage School Scholarship, students must be accepted to Sage School.
 More information about how to apply coming soon.

-Georgia Special Needs Scholarships (SB10)
+The SB-10 Georgia Special Needs Scholarship

 The Georgia Special Needs Scholarship Program (GSNS) is a school choice program available for special needs students attending Georgia public schools who are served under an Individualized Education Plan (IEP).
-Award amounts for eligible students are posted on the state web site in May or June of each year.

-Single payment and two payment tuition option- The estimated SB10 award, based on previous years award, will be deducted from the tuition amount due on May 1st, 2017.
+Single payment and two payment tuition option: The estimated SB-10 award, based on previous years award, will be deducted from the tuition amount due on May 1st, 2017.
 If the award does not equal the estimate, a refund or payment will be due May 1st, 2018.

 Georgia Private School Tax Credit

-The Georgia Legislature originally set aside approximately $50 million in tax credits annually to provide these options.
-Georgia tax payers can make a private donation to a State registered SSO and receive a dollar-for-dollar GA tax credit, as well a Federal charitable contribution deduction.
-The law also allows for tax credit donors to express their wish of which school (NOT Student) should receive the opportunity to access the tax credit contribution monies for tuition scholarships through their chosen SSO.
+Georgia taxpayers can make a private donation to a State registered SSO and receive a dollar-for-dollar Georgia tax credit, as well as a Federal charitable contribution deduction.
+Tax credit donors may express their wish of which school (not a specific student) should receive the opportunity to access the tax credit contribution monies for tuition scholarships through their chosen SSO.